Coronavirus Disease 2019 (COVID-19)

 There are several strategies that should be followed to slow the spread of COVID-19.

 • Wash your hands often with soap and water for at least 20 seconds.
-If water is not available, use an alcohol-based hand sanitizer containing at least 60% alcohol.
+If water is unavailable, use an alcohol-based hand sanitizer containing at least 60% alcohol.

 How can I learn more about COVID-19?